 This is a common cause of bloating.
 Constipation is usually caused by a diet that is lacking water or fiber, or both.
 Grains are a good source of fibre but not everyone eats a lot of grains; either because they have an intolerance to gluten or wheat, or because they are following a low carbohydrate diet in order to lose weight.

 Luckily vegetables, fruit, nuts, seeds and legumes are all an excellent source of fiber.
-If you are still prone to constipation despite an abundance of these foods in your diet, you could try adding freshly ground flaxseeds to your diet, psyllium, rice bran, soy bran or slippery elm.
+If you are still prone to constipation despite an abundance of these foods in your diet, you could try adding freshly ground flaxseeds to your diet, psyllium, slippery elm or chia seeds.
 Magnesium is excellent for constipation because it relaxes the muscles of the intestines.
 For this reason magnesium is excellent for people who get constipated when they are stressed or traveling.

 - Find out if you have an allergy or intolerance

 Eating a food that does not agree with you is the quickest way to become bloated.
 The most common offending foods are dairy products, wheat, gluten, soy and eggs.
+Sometime fermentable carbohydrates called FODMAPs can be an issue.
 Any food has the potential to cause a problem though.
 Trying to find the problem food on your own can be like finding your way through a maze, therefore we recommend you see a naturopath or nutritionist to guide you through an elimination diet.

 - Avoid bubbly drinks and bubble gum